giddyMandy/GeoFenceMap/README.md

 - GeoPandas: Reads and manipulates the GeoJSON dataset, extracting relevant state, LGA, and district boundaries.
 - Folium: Converts the processed geospatial data into an interactive map.

+  ## INSTALLATION GUIDE
+  This guide provides step-by-step instructions to set up the Geospatial Mapping and Analysis System on your local machine.
+1. Prerequisites
+Before running the project, ensure you have the following installed:
+- Python 3.8+
+- pip (Python package manager)
+- Virtual environment (recommended)
+- Git (for version control)